narspt/DMRBot/README.md

 4. Create a file named "openai_api_key.txt" with your API key on the DMRBot directory.

 # OpenWeatherMap API key
-If you want the bot to be able to provide real-time weather information, you need to Sign up for a free OpenWeatherMap account at https://home.openweathermap.org/users/sign_up
-Create a file named "openweathermap_api_key.txt" with your API key on the DMRBot directory.
+If you want the bot to be able to provide real-time weather information, you need to Sign up for a free OpenWeatherMap account at https://home.openweathermap.org/users/sign_up , then create a file named "openweathermap_api_key.txt" with your OpenWeatherMap API key on the DMRBot directory.

 # Requirements
 Python 3.6+ is required to run the dmrbot.py helper script, also gTTS python package must be installed: